xyzAsia is a magazine for baby boomers, retirees and other travellers 55+ living in Asia or visiting Asia

 There are thousands of travel blogs and dozens of online travel magazines on the web.
 Most cater to backpackers, families travelling with children, specialist adventure travellers or various luxury travel niches.
-They are very few catering to seniors, especially retirees travelling in Asia.
+They are not so many catering to older travellers, especially retirees travelling in Asia.

 Older travellers 55+ have special needs when travelling, and most look for destinations and travel experiences where they can take things at a slower pace.
 Most are retired, so are not constrained by dates by which they have to return to work.
 Some spend months on the road, seeing places that they never had time to visit during their working years.